 If 1862 is our earliest possible year for this song, the last is 1914; the whaling fleet by then had been in decline for decades as the arctic whale population fell, and the First World War killed off the Dundee industry (Archibald, p.
 49).

 Also, the Balaena was not a sealer; she was only a whaler (see the lists of sealing vessels in Chafe).
-This doesn't preclude her visiting St. John's, but it makes it significantly less likely that she would spent substantial time there.
+This doesn't preclude her visiting St. John's -- she would need to coal up -- but it makes it significantly less likely that she would spent substantial time there.
 If a whaler did go there, it would simply be to resupply.
 A sealer would also pick up crew members in Newfoundland.
 Even though this song is about a whaler, it does not describe whaling; it describes the trip to St. John's.
 This hints, although it does not require, that the ship involved was a sealer as well as a whaler.

 But in 1884, the year (and indeed the month) Mills and co. say Polynia was lost, the Polynia went to the ice as a sealer under the command of J. B. Walker; she sailed from Newfoundland (Chafe, p.
 103), not Dundee.
 She pursued the seal fishery 1884-1891, although with limited success (in her two years under Walker, she took only 1151 seals, so it's no surprise he wasn't back.
 Later captains did better, but never hit the 20,000 figure that marked a truly successful trip).